Azie88/Machine-Learning-Classification-Review/README.md

 # Machine-Learning-Classification-Review

-How to do a simple end-to-end machine learning classification project using the telco churn dataset
+How to do a simple end-to-end machine learning classification project using the telco customer churn dataset